Ready to file that EEO-1 report? Data collection season can be a challenge for even the most experienced HR professionals.

 2. How are the EEO job categories defined and utilized for employment records?

-The EEOC utilizes ten primary job categories for EEO-1 reporting.
+The EEOC utilizes eleven primary job categories for EEO-1 reporting.
 Each category contains a concise description of the skills and qualifications needed for roles within that category, along with sample job titles that fall under each category.
 These examples are meant to illustrate rather than encompass all job titles within a category.Â

 The classification of job categories is primarily determined by the typical skill level, expertise, and accountability required for roles and occupations in each category.
 Employers are advised to choose the category that most accurately represents the job duties carried out by each employee.